brandontomlin2/research_articles/README.md

 # Research

-Below you will find a list of research / articles that I have read and found interesting.
+Below you will find a list of all the research / articles that I have read and found interesting.

-If you would like to contribute to this list, please open a PR.

 ## Articles